bfsujason/bertalign_fast/README.md

 Feedback on the following is especially appreciated:

-- **Language pairs**: The evaluation only covers zh-ja, de-fr, and zh-en.
+- Language pairs: The evaluation only covers zh-ja, de-fr, and zh-en.
 If you test other pairs, we'd love to hear your results.

-- **Operating systems**: The GUI has been tested on Windows.
+- Operating systems: The GUI has been tested on Windows.
 Reports from macOS and Linux users would be very helpful.